mhalber/dbgdraw/README.md

 dd_render( dd_ctx );
 ~~~

 Note that all `dd_x` calls simply take pointer to float storage, so they should be agnostic to any vector library that you might use!
 (With the exception of dbgdraw expecting column major matrices )

 #### Memory

-TBA
+dbgdraw keeps two main memory buffers - the command buffer and the vertex buffer.
+Their initial size is specified in a call to `dd_init`.
+If during a frame user submits more commands / vertices than the initial size, the memory will be resized similarly to how it is performed in C++'s '`std::vector`, where the capacity of these buffers will be doubled.

+By default memory allocations are done with `malloc`, `free` and `realloc`

+#### Building

+To use dbgdraw you can simply drop the `dbgdraw.h` into your application and add `#include "dbgdraw.h"` and `#define DBGDRAW_IMPLEMENTATION`.
+Optionally, there is also `dbgdraw.c` that you can add to your build if you wish recompilation of the dbgdraw library each time.

+As far examples go, everyone has their favorite build system, and everyone has a build system that they hate vehemently.
+As such, for now I opted to simply add build-system free scripts that simply call the complier directly.
+For more details, see the examples directory.
+I currently do not have mac machine at hand to test the building of these at hand - I welcome pull requests to add these!

 ### API